dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 :----|:----|:-----
 file-type-id | Text string | String "C-DNS" identifying the file type.
 ||
-file-preamble | Map of items | Collection information for the whole file.
+file-preamble | Map of items | Version and parameter information for the whole file.
 ||
 file-blocks | Array of Blocks | The data blocks.